 The colloquy is divided into two parts: a legal colloquy, and a factual colloquy.
 The legal colloquy is made up of all the questions I just explained above; it's designed to make sure you know your rights.

-The factual colloquy is designed to make sure that you actually committed the crime you are pleading to.
+The factual colloquy is designed to make sure that you actually committed DWAI.
 The questions may be asked by either the judge or prosecutor.
-In a misdemeanor DWI case, it goes something like this:
+In a DWAI case, it goes something like this:

-Prosecutor: Mrs. Smith, directing your attention to August 29, 2018, at approximately 1:30 am, were you operating a motor vehicle on I-590, a public highway in the Town of Brighton, County of Monroe, State of New York?
+Prosecutor: Mrs. Smith, directing your attention to August 29, 2018, at approximately 1:30 am, were you operating a motor vehicle on I-590, a public highway in the City of Rochester, County of Monroe, State of New York?

 Defendant: Yes.